Marlos Moreno: Atlético Nacional

 Born in Medellín, Moreno joined Atlético Nacional's youth setup in 2010, aged 14.
 On 23 July 2014, he made his first team debut, coming on as a second-half substitute for Rodin Quiñónes in a 3–1 Copa Colombia away win against Rionegro Águilas.

 Moreno made his Categoría Primera A debut on 15 October 2014, starting in a 2–1 loss at Deportivo Pasto.
 He scored his first professional goal on 10 September of the following year, netting the second in a 3–0 home win against Deportivo Cali.

 On 17 October 2015, Moreno scored a brace in a 4–0 away routing of Atlético Junior.
 He also started in the season's final against the same team, scoring from 30 seconds and helping his team to win its first title of the year; it was also the fastest goal of the club's history.

 Manchester City

 On 6 August 2016, Moreno signed for Manchester City for £4.75 million and was immediately loaned out to Deportivo de La Coruña, in a season-long deal.

-Loan to Deportivo

 Moreno made his debut for Deportivo on 11 September, in a 1–0 loss to Athletic Bilbao.

-Loan to Girona

 Moreno was loaned to La Liga side Girona FC for the first half of the 2017–18 season.

-Loan to Flamengo

 On 12 January 2018, Moreno was loaned out to Brazilian Série A club Flamengo until 31 December 2018.

-Loan to Santos Laguna

 On 25 January 2019, Moreno was loaned to Mexican side Santos Laguna.

-Loan to Portimonense

 On 31 July 2019, Moreno was loaned to Portuguese Primeira Liga club Portimonense on a one-year deal.